-The Scoop is an annual journalism department alumni magazine published online and as a print edition.
+The Scoop is an annual journalism and media studies department alumni magazine published online and as a print edition.
 The magazine provides students with a unique opportunity to write, photograph, edit and design at all phases of production.

 A student editor is selected to lead a staff of reporters in producing stories about innovations and successes within the department, as well as describing campus changes and recording current history for interested NMSU journalism alumni.

-The Scoop showcases student excellence and makes a powerful addition to a graduate’s professional portfolio while providing a chronicle of progress in the Department of Journalism and Mass Communications.
+The Scoop showcases student excellence and makes a powerful addition to a graduate’s professional portfolio while providing a chronicle of progress in the Department of Journalism and Media Studies.

 For more information, contact Dr. Mary Lamonica at email@example.com.